AshwinSri23/Ashwin_Srirankan_Assignment3_Part1/README.md

 Directory names and their purpose:

- application: the directory containing the python file for running containing the application code.
+ -application: the directory containing the python file for running containing the application code.

- databaseScripts: the directory containing the SQL file used for initializing the database.
+ -databaseScripts: the directory containing the SQL file used for initializing the database.